A four week itinerary in Yucatán, Mexico

 Days 1 to 5 Holbox Island

-Whilst the coastline around cancun North and south is very developed further round the tip of the Yukatan peninsula on the north coast it's far quieter.
+Whilst the coastline around Cancun is very developed, further round the tip of the Yukatan peninsula on the north coast it's far quieter.

-After we picked up our hire car in cancun we drove around 2 1/2 hours to chinquilla on the north coast.
-You have to leave your car here because a Holbox island is officially car free there are loads of places in the town where you can pay to park your car.
+After we picked up our hire car in Cancun we drove around 2 1/2 hours to Chinquila on the north coast.
+You have to leave your car here because Holbox island is officially car free.
+There are loads of places in the town where you can pay to park your car.
 Typical cost is 100 pesos a day.

 Holbox was slightly more developed than I expected.
-But we left our time here.
-Cheap however, it's not - prices for food, drink and accommodation were similar to south Europe.
+But we loved our time here.
+Cheap however, it's not.
+Prices for food, drink and accommodation were similar to south Europe.

-There's the most spectacular sandbar, a glistening slither of perfect white sand to backdrop of shallow as you blue water.
+There's the most spectacular sandbar, a glistening slither of perfect white sand to a backdrop of shallow azure blue water.
 It's idyllic and you often see crowds of pink flamingos.

 They are mangroves too.
 We paid for a guided kayak tour along some of the glassy tributaries in the late afternoon.
 We paddled for around two hours and spotted all sorts of bird life as well as a lazy crocodile.

-Beaches along the Cancun coast can suffer from really awful seaweed pollution.
+Beaches along the Cancun coast can suffer from awful seaweed pollution.
 It's called sargassum.
 If it washes up on shore, it decomposes and stinks.
+(See Tulum section below!)

 We swam late at night and saw amazing bio luminescence in the seawater.
 It literally sparkles as you wave your arms and legs around.

-We stayed at Puerto Hilbox and loved it.
+We loved Puerto Holbox.
 It's really relaxed with a nice pool, decent breakfast, palm fringed sea views and an easy walk into town.
 Perfect - though as with everything on Holbox a bit pricy at around £200 a night for a sea view villa.

 Days 6 to 8 Valladolid